espocrm/documentation/docs/development/how-to-start.md

 'isDeveloperMode' => true,
 ```

 You can force using backend cache (metadata, langauge etc.) in the developer mode.
-Might be useful as the application will be slow w/o cache.
+Can be reasonable as the application might be slow w/o cache.

 ```php
 'useCacheInDeveloperMode' => true,